Fiware/showcase.gsma.dataModels/specs/PointOfInteraction/README.md

-As an alternative or extension to traditional interactive points (shopping malls, museums, airports, etc.), a Smart Point of Interaction use technologies such as Bluetooth Low Energy or WiFi to bring new interactions to user's devices (smartphones, wearables, etc.).
+As an alternative or extension to traditional interactive points (shopping malls, museums, airports, etc.), a Smart Point of Interaction use technologies such as Bluetooth Low Energy or Wi-Fi to bring new interactions to user's devices (smartphones, wearables, etc.).

 A smart point of interaction is composed mainly by two entities: